 Commercial sea fishing operations and associated food processing operate within the survey area.
 Commercial fishing is mainly, but not exclusively, for shellfish and is centred at Kirkcudbright, which is the main port in the UK for scallop landings.
 Landings take place also at Isle of Whithorn and Garlieston harbours.
-Most of the larger boats fish offshore in deeper water outside the survey area with smaller boats closer to shore within the survey area.
-A total of 3 477 tonnes of shellfish were landed during 2016 at Kirkcudbright.
-Of which, 3 395 tonnes were scallops; 5 tonnes of lobster, 63.3 tonnes of whelks and 13 tonnes of other shellfish which includes winkles.
+Most of the larger boats fish off shore in deeper water outside the survey area with smaller boats closer to shore within the survey area.
+A total of 3,477 tonnes of shellfish were landed during 2016 at Kirkcudbright.
+Of which, 3, 395 tonnes were scallops; 5 tonnes of lobster, 63.3 tonnes of whelks and 13 tonnes of other shellfish which includes winkles.
 A total of 1.34 tonnes of fish were landed during the same period which included cod, plaice and skate.
 Contact was made with commercial fishing organisations and individuals.
 The following information was obtained:

 - (i) Isle of Whithorn: It is reported that five commercial fishing boats are based at the harbour, fishing for either lobster or crabs with scallops in winter.
 In summer occasional landings of queen scallops are recorded but are caught outside the survey area.
 Contact with one static-line fisherman indicated fishing every two days outside the survey area.
-A local inn sources crabs and lobster from this harbor. - (ii) Garlieston: A total of five boats also work out of the harbour, it is reported that with one fishing for lobster and the rest for whelks.
-Observations outwith the holiday survey period shows that an individual fishes for whelks up to four or five times per week, depending upon the weather, in Wigton Bay with an average catch of approximately 360kg.
+One of the fishermen, working out of the harbour supplies a local inn with crabs and lobster - (ii) Garlieston: A total of five boats also work out of the harbour, it is reported that with one fishing for lobster and the rest for whelks.
+A whelk fisherman was observed in the harbour when visited outwith the holiday survey period and reported fishing up to four or five times per week depending upon weather in Wigtown Bay with an average catch of approximately 360 kg per week.
 The whelks are sold to a processor in Fleetwood who shell, cook and freeze them before exporting to South Korea. - (iii) Kirkcudbright: It is reported that 13 commercial boats, greater than 10 m in length, work out of the Kirkcudbright with scallops their main catch, but not exclusively.
 The harbour is dredged on a regular basis, the last time being September 2016.
 A shellfish wholesaler with a processing plant in Kirkcudbright owns five boats working out of Kirkcudbright with crew numbers of between five and eight per boat, catching both queen and king scallops.

 Contact with the company reported that most scallops are caught outside the survey area.
-However, they do catch some queen scallop off the Isle of Whithorn for one or two months in summer but could not provide any quantities caught.
+However they do catch some queen scallop off the Isle of Whithorn for one or two months in summer but could not provide any quantities caught.
 A small proportion are sold locally at a local fishmonger.
 It is reported this processor sends a lorry load of scallops daily to Glasgow for processing.
 Other scallops landed at the port are sent to Oban, South Shields and Fleetwood.